cube2222/octosql/README.md

   - [x] Counting
   - [ ] Delay
 - [x] Retractions
-  - [ ] Add retractions to Projection (don't allow the user to remove the retraction column)
+  - [x] Add retractions to Projection (don't allow the user to remove the retraction column)
 - [x] Stream join
+- [ ] Expressions
+  - [x] Evaluation in record context.
   - [ ] Evaluation in execution context of variables (if we're in a subquery, we need to understand both the current record, and variables stemming from record flows above us)
-- [ ] Map (evaluate expressions, this is the only place where expressions are evaluated in OctoSQL, everything else gets evaluated expressions passed from here by name)
+- [x] Map (evaluate expressions, this is the only place where expressions are evaluated in OctoSQL, everything else gets evaluated expressions passed from here by name)
 - [ ] Watermarks
   - [ ] Metadata Message and Handling
   - [ ] Watermark trigger